The Austin Homeowner’s Guide to Choosing a Garage Door Opener

 Chain Drive Openers

-Chain drive openers use a metal chain to lift and lower your garage door.
-This is the oldest type of drive system and is generally strong and reliable.
+Chain drive openers use a metal chain to raise and lower your garage door.
+They have been around the longest of all the drive types and are known for being strong and effective.

 Pros: